KireinaHoro/research-plan/main.typ

 offloading smart @nic to free the CPU cores that run @rpc service handlers from all overheads due to network and protocol processing.
-The @nic would be tightly integrated with various aspects of the OS, such as task scheduling and memory management.
+The @nic would be tightly integrated with various aspects of the OS, such as task scheduling and buffer management.
 Since most @rpc protocols are designed to be processed on the CPU, we also need to explore what type of network protocols are suitable for efficient implementation in hardware.
 For a successful solution with real-world impact, we also tackle important concerns for production